 One Rabbi was the primary influence behind a transformed Judaism, one without a Temple.
+Yet, upon his death bed, was uncertain of how Adonai would view him.
+Would he be in Paradise or Gehinnom?
+He did not know.

 The other was instrumental in presenting Adonai's truth of Messiah to the Jewish people and to the nations.
 Sha'ul was once fully immersed in traditional Judaism, but it took a life changing encounter with Yeshua to change the path he was on.
+Yet Sha'ul is certain of how he would be received by Adonai...